Source: Photo by Monster Ztudio from Shutterstock

 2. Try to shop energy star rated appliances

-The truth is if you want to start saving energy, buying appliances with the ENERGY STAR® label is your fast track – and no, this is not paid to advertise.
+The truth is if you want to start saving energy, buying appliances with the ENERGY STAR® label is your fast track – and no, this is not paid advertising.
 Replacing older, less efficient appliances with newer, more efficient ones can be a good investment to save you thousands in the long run.
 You’ll not only save energy (and money), but you’ll also save the hassle of having to rush out and replace a dead unit in the short term.

 We have an article explaining everything you should know about the blue label, make sure to check it out!